Levy FAQ

 Is this a replacement or renewal levy?

 No, this is not a renewal or replacement levy.
-The district has not passed any new property taxes since voters approved a $1.6 million bond issue in 1996.
-The bond issue on the November 2024 ballot will be used to repay debt (referred to as bonds) issued to finance the renovation and competition gym projects described above.
+The district has not passed any new property taxes since voters approved a 4 mill bond issue in 1996.
+The bond issue on the May 2025 ballot will be used to repay debt (referred to as bonds) issued to finance the renovation and competition gym projects described above.
 The money raised for the bond issue can only be spent for the authorized purposes appearing on the ballot; none of the funds can be spent on the district’s operating expenses.
-The bond issue is also paired with a required half-mill permanent improvement levy to pay for a maintenance fund set-aside by OFCC (see below).
+The bond issue is also paired with an OFCC-required half-mill permanent improvement levy to pay for a maintenance fund set-aside (see below).

 For how many years will the levy appear on our taxes?